sharoncornelius/idpf-specification/idpf_specification.md

 Using multiple ITRs per vector is useful to support different throttling rates for different cause clients assigned to the same vector.

-In case both cause clients are active , the interrupt throttling rate is done according to the ITR with the higher rate but in case only one cause client~~s~~ is active at a certain time, the throttling rate is done according to its associated ITR rate.
+In case both cause clients are active, the interrupt throttling rate is done according to the ITR with the higher rate but in case only one cause client~~s~~ is active at a certain time, the throttling rate is done according to its associated ITR rate.